He rambled to reporters after a downtown Atlanta shooting. Then, police say, he hijacked a bus

 “I’m bipolar, I’m gonna tell you all that, and I’m off my medication for like two weeks,” Grier said Tuesday afternoon, appearing agitated and adding that he felt like a “snitch” for describing what he had seen.

-Just a short while later, police said, he hijacked a commuter bus, ordering the driver at gunpoint to hit the gas and sending panic through the seats.
+Just a short while later, police said, he hijacked a commuter bus, ordering the driver at gunpoint to hit the gas and panicking the passengers.
 By the time the bus rolled to a stop some 40 minutes later, authorities said, Grier had fatally shot one passenger and led officers on a dramatic chase through three counties.

-The food court shooting and the bus hijacking — only a couple of hours and a few blocks apart — created a sense of chaos in Atlanta.
-In the aftermath, city leaders decried the prevalence of guns on the streets, but were quick to reassure residents and tout statistics that show Atlanta's violent crime declining.
+The food court shooting and the bus hijacking — only two hours and a few blocks apart — created a sense of chaos in Atlanta.
+In the aftermath, city leaders decried the prevalence of guns on the streets but were quick to reassure residents and tout statistics that show Atlanta's violent crime declining.

 Authorities said Grier took a gun from another man on the bus bound for a suburban Gwinnett County park-and-ride lot 26 miles (42 kilometers) away, fatally shot that passenger and threatened to shoot the driver if he stopped.
-Despite Grier's warnings not to use phones, at least one passenger did, calling 911 and leaving the line open, according to Atlanta Police Chief Darin Schierbaum.
+Despite Grier's warnings not to use phones, at least one passenger called 911 and left the line open, according to Atlanta Police Chief Darin Schierbaum.

 Schierbaum said investigators have found no connection between Grier and Jeremy Malone, 34, who is accused of shooting three people at the food court in the Peachtree Center complex.